PSJorgensen/real-world-economics/real-world-economics-outline.md

-    encouraged in reports by institutions such as the World Bank (**REF**), the chief critique of foreign-direct investment in land is that it may encourage farming practices that provide less benefits for domestic poverty alleviation andn the increased exposure of sellers to the effects of foreign financial shocks (<span>De Schutter</span> 2011).
+    encouraged in reports by institutions such as the World Bank (**REF**), the chief critique of foreign-direct investment in land is that it may encourage farming practices that provide less benefits for domestic poverty alleviation and the increased exposure of sellers to the effects of foreign financial shocks (<span>De Schutter</span> 2011).

 #### Sovereign defaults, stock market crashes, xxx - (social) and enviornmental implications